autogluon/autogluon/docs/tutorials/multimodal/multimodal_text_tabular.md

 ## Other Examples

-You may go to https://github.com/awslabs/autogluon/tree/master/examples/automm to explore other AutoMMPredictor examples.
+You may go to [AutoMM Examples](https://github.com/awslabs/autogluon/tree/master/examples/automm) to explore other examples about AutoMM.

 ## Customization
-To customize AutoMM, please refer to :ref:`sec_automm_customization`.
+To learn how to customize AutoMM, please refer to :ref:`sec_automm_customization`.